roed314/FiniteGroups/ProposedSchema.md

 q_class        | text      | The label for the `GL_n(Q)` class containing this class
 c_class        | text      | The label for the `GL_n(C)` class containing this class
 bravais_class  | text      | The label for the Z-class of the Bravais group B(G) (see Def.
-2.8 of Opgenorth, Pleskin, Shulz Crystalographic Algorithms and Tables) crystal_symobl | text      | The symbol for the crystal family (see Def.
+2.8 of Opgenorth, Pleskin, Shulz Crystalographic Algorithms and Tables) crystal_symbol | text      | The symbol for the crystal family (see Def.
 2.11, 2.12 of Opgenorth, Pleskin, Shulz) indecomposible | boolean   | Whether the corresponding `Z[G]`-module splits up as a direct sum (the pieces don't necessarily need to be faithful representations) irreducible    | boolean   | Whether the corresponding `Q[G]`-module splits up as a direct sum (the pieces don't necessarily need to be faithful representations) decomposition  | jsonb     | List of pairs `(label, ker, m)` giving the decomposition of `Z^n` as a direct sum of indecomposible submodules.
 Here `m` is the multiplicity and `ker` is an integer giving the subgroup label for the kernel of the representation.